inhouse-work/protos-markdown/SECURITY.md

 ## Reporting a Vulnerability

-If you found a possible security vulnerability in Phlex, please email nolanjtait@gmail.com
+If you found a possible security vulnerability in `protos-markdown`, please email nolanjtait@gmail.com